-EHF will fund clinics and community-based organizations to help low-income populations gain access to care through enrollment in insurance and other health-related programs, including those offered by federal, state, and local governments.
-Funds will support dual approaches that expand coverage and improve enrollment of eligible beneficiaries, and advocacy efforts to increase health insurance coverage in Texas including the expansion of Medicaid.
+EHF will fund clinics and community-based organizations to help low-income populations gain access to care through enrollment in health insurance and other health-related programs, including those offered by federal, state, and local governments.
+Funds will support dual approaches that expand health insurance coverage and improve enrollment of eligible beneficiaries, and advocacy efforts to increase health insurance coverage in Texas including the expansion of Medicaid.

 EHF is particularly interested in: